onaraighl/hydroDynInstability/CouetteFlow/README.md

-This directory contains a Chebyshev collocation method to compute the eigenvalues of the Orr-Sommerfeld equation in case of<b>Couette Flow</b>.
+This directory contains a Chebyshev collocation method to compute the eigenvalues of the Orr-Sommerfeld equation in case of <b>Couette Flow</b>.
 The code structure is a little bit complicated.
 Calls to the core solver `OS_sover.m` are handled by various wrap-around functions, supported by:

 * `fix_all_parameters.m`
 * `get_u.m`

 # fix_all_parameters

-IN this code, the Reynolds number $Re$ and the truncation number $N_1$ are fixed.
+In this code, the Reynolds number $Re$ and the truncation number $N_1$ are fixed.
 Correspondingly, there are $N_1+1$ Chebyshev polynomials used in the truncation.

 # get_u